-Brimacombe et al.^[48] have summarized the causes of cracking problems in continuous cast steel.
+Brimacombe et al^[47] have summarized the causes of cracking problems in continuous cast steel.
 Improper secondary cooling practices contribute to many of these.
-Excessive spray cooling or insufficient spray length led to surface reheating, which induces tensile stresses beneath the surface, including the solidification front.
+Excessive spray cooling and/or insufficient spray length lead to surface reheating, which induces tensile stresses beneath the surface, including the solidification front.
 This can cause internal cracks such as midway cracks in billet casting.
 Unsymmetrical cooling at the billet corners induces distortion and diagonal cracks.
-Excessive spraying of water can lead to rapid cooling and large tensile strains at the surface of slab castings, which can open small cracks formed in the mold.
+Excessive spraying of water can lead to rapid cooling and large tensile strains at the surface of slab castings, which can open up small cracks formed in the mold.
 However, insufficient spray cooling below the mold can allow the slab to bulge out if the surface becomes too hot.
-This can lead to several defects, such as triple point cracks, midface cracks, midway cracks, centerline cracks and center segregation, as shown in Figure 14.
-Transverse surface and corner cracks begin in the mold, but can be opened by axial tensile stresses induced by spray cooling in slab casting, when the surface temperature is within the low-ductility range of 700 °C to 900 °C. Secondary cooling practices that lead to excessive surface temperature fluctuations also aggravate these cracks, especially in this critical temperature range.
+This can lead to several defects, such as triple point cracks, midface cracks, midway cracks, centre-line cracks and centre segregation, as shown in Figure 14.
+Transverse surface and corner cracks begin in the mold, but can be open up by axial tensile stresses induced by spray cooling in slab casting, when the surface temperature is within the low-ductility range of 700-900°C. Secondary cooling practices that lead to excessive surface temperature fluctuations also aggravate these cracks, especially in this critical temperature range.

-The thermal stresses and strains generated in the ingot during the transient start-up phase of the DC casting process can initiate hot tears and cold cracks, especially in highstrength aluminum alloys.^[58] Hot tears generally form between the quarter points of a rectangular ingot beneath the ingot surface.
-As shown in Figure 15,^[55] cold cracks also originate at the ingot base and are located in the center half of the ingot width.
-High casting speeds tend to cause hot tears and low casting speeds increase the risk of cold cracks.^[3] The formation of hot tears has also been linked with the frictional forces between the ingot and mold (which is related to mold cleanliness)^[42], and the variability in cooling conditions during the transient start-up phase^[59].
-In addition to cracks, thermal stresses related to secondary cooling also generate macrodeformation of the ingot base or butt curl especially during startup.
-As reported by Droste and Schneider,^[12] the production problems related to butt curl include the following: runouts of the melt, cold shuts, reduced rigid standing (instability) of the ingot on the bottom block, and low recovery rates.
+The thermal stresses and strains generated in the ingot during the transient start-up phase of D.C. casting process can initiate hot tears and cold cracks, especially in high strength aluminum alloys^[57].
+As shown in Figure 15, hot tears generally form between the quarter points of a rectangular ingot and may not be visible on the ingot surface.
+Cold cracks also originate at the ingot base and are located in the centre half of the ingot width.
+High casting speeds tend to cause hot tears and low casting speeds increase the risk of cold cracks^[3].
+The formation of hot tears has also been linked with the frictional forces between the ingot and mold (which is related to mold cleanliness)^[41], and the variability in cooling conditions during the transient start-up phase^[58].
+In addition to cracks, thermal stresses related to secondary cooling also generate macro-deformation of the ingot base or butt curl especially during start-up.
+As reported by Droste and Schneider^[12], the production problems related to butt curl include: run outs of the melt, cold shuts, reduced rigid standing (instability) of the ingot on bottom block, and low recovery rates.
 Ultimately, if the magnitude of butt curl is excessive, the ingot bottom may have to be sawed off.

 IV.
-FUNDAMENTAL INVESTIGATIONS OF WATER-COOLING PROCESSES
+FUNDAMENTAL INVESTIGATIONS OF WATER COOLING PROCESSES

-A. Primary Cooling
+Primary Cooling

-Many fundamental experiments have been conducted to quantify convective heat transfer in confined channels, and they are summarized with empirical correlations.^[60,61] These relations have been applied to the continuous casting of steel, to quantify heat transfer in the mold.
-The heat-transfer coefficient between the sides of the water channels in the mold and the cooling water is calculated assuming turbulent flow through an equivalent diameter pipe, such as described by the following relationship:^[60]
+Many fundamental experiments have been conducted to quantify convective heat transfer in confined channels, and are summarized with empirical correlations^[59, 60].
+These relations have been applied to the continuous casting of steel, to quantify heat transfer in the mold.
+The heat transfer coefficient between the sides of the water channels in the mold and the cooling water is calculated assuming turbulent flow through an equivalent diameter pipe, such as described by the following relationship^[60]:

-$$h{w} = \frac{k{\text{water}}}{D} \left[5 + 0.015 \text{Re}{\text{waterf}}^{c{1}} \text{Pr}{\text{waterw}}^{c{2}} \right]$$ [1]
+$$h{w} = \frac{k{water}}{D} \left[5 + 0.015 \, Re{waterf}^{c_1} \, Pr{waterw}^{c_2} \right]$$ ^[2]

-where D is the equivalent diameter of the water channel, Re{waterf} is the Reynolds number at the average of mold cold face and cooling water temperatures, Pr{waterw} is the Prandtl number of water at the mold cold face temperature, and c_1 and c_2 are empirical constants.
-Other similar relationships are discussed elsewhere.^[25,62]
+where D is the equivalent diameter of the water channel, Re{waterf} is the Reynolds number at average of mold cold face and cooling water temperatures, Pr{waterw} is the Prandtl number of water at the mold cold face temperature, c_1 and c_2 are empirical constants.
+Other similar relationships are discussed elsewhere^[24].